Marcel R.M. van den Brink

-Marcel R.M. van den Brink (born November 14, 1960) is a Dutch oncologist and researcher at Memorial Sloan Kettering Cancer Center known for his research in hematopoietic stem cell transplantation for cancer patients.
+Marcel R.M. van den Brink (born November 14, 1960) is a Dutch oncologist and researcher known for his research in hematopoietic stem cell transplantation for cancer patients.

 Career

 van den Brink obtained his M.D. and Ph.D. from the University of Leiden, completed a postdoctoral fellowship at the Pittsburgh Cancer Institute in Pittsburgh, PA and residency at Duke University Medical Center in Durham, NC.
 From 1994 to 1997, van den Brink was a Clinical Fellow in Hematology and Oncology at Beth Israel Deaconess Medical Center and a Clinical Fellow in Medicine at Harvard Medical School in Boston, MA.
 He then carried out a post-doctoral fellowship at the Dana Farber Cancer Institute in Boston, MA from 1995 to 1999.

+From 1999 to 2023, he served at Memorial Sloan Kettering Cancer Center as chief of the Adult Bone Marrow Transplantation Service and subsequently as Head of the Division of Hematologic Malignancies.
+He was also Alan Houghton Chair in Immunology at Memorial Sloan Kettering Cancer Center (MSKCC) and Professor at Gerstner Sloan Kettering Graduate School of Biomedical Sciences and Weill Cornell Graduate School of Medical Sciences.
+From 2015 to 2022, he was the Co-Director of the Parker Institute for Cancer Immunotherapy at MSK.

+Currently, he is President of City of Hope Los Angeles and National Medical Center, Chief Physician Executive and Deana and Steve Campbell Distinguished Chair.